sf-wdi-15/notes/week_04_auth_orm/day_3_bootstrap/dawn_review/README.md

 $ sequelize model:create --name author --attributes "firstname:string, lastname:string, age:integer"
 ```

-Let's not to update `config/config.json` before moving on.
+Let's not forget to update `config/config.json` before moving on.

-Next, we'll modify the `associate` section of our models:
+Next, we'll modify the `associate` key in our models:

-We'll change our `book.js` model so that it contains:
+To do this, we change our `book.js` model so that it contains:
 ```js
 classMethods: {
       associate: function(models) {